Digitalization and the Era of Biometric Passkeys

 - Other Digital Assets: This segment includes digital assets such as domain names, blogs, loyalty program benefits, and digital gaming property.

 The Significance of Digital Estate Planning

-Including access to digital assets as part of your estate plan will:
+Incorporating access to digital assets as part of your estate planning can offer several advantages:

 If you are a Legacy client and have questions, please do not hesitate to contact your Legacy advisor.
 If you are not a Legacy client and are interested in learning more about our approach to personalized wealth management, please contact us at 920.967.5020 or email@example.com or visit https://www.lptrust.com/our-services/estate-planning/.